-Just a note: If you happen to find Google's 49-mile Drive map, beware.
+Just a note: If you happen to use Google's 49-mile Drive map, beware.
 Their suggested route looks like it was designed for easy driving, and not for seeing all you can.
 It misses many interesting sights by just a block or two.
 And it skips the most interesting part of North Beach entirely.

 Skip the Boring Parts

 Follow the route outlined here starting at Bay and Van Ness or check our Google map.
 You'll skip the boring parts, so you have more time for the best ones.

 It's better to see some parts of the 49-Mile Drive on foot than in an automobile.
 If you try to drive it, you'll have to navigate one-way streets, dodge double-parked cars and handle traffic congestion.
 It's all so distracting that you won't have time to see much.

 Between the walking and the skipped (but uninteresting) parts, you'll turn the 49-Mile Drive into something more like 20 miles.

 Van Ness/Bay to Palace of Fine Arts

 To get started, set your mobile device to take you to the Palace of Fine Arts.
 Or enter 3526 Baker St which is just across the street.

 - Turn right onto Laguna St

 - Ignore the 49-Mile Drive signs that direct you to turn left onto Scott